AndrewSRea/My_Learning_Port/Bootstrap/Content/README.md

 ### Abbreviations

-Stylized implementation of HTML's `<abbr>` element for abbreviations and acronyms to show the expanded veersion on hover.
+Stylized implementation of HTML's `<abbr>` element for abbreviations and acronyms to show the expanded version on hover.
 Abbreviations have a default underline and gain a help cursor to provide additional context on hover and to users of assistive technologies.
 Add `.initialism` to an abbreviation for a slightly smaller font-size.
 ```
 <p><abbr title="attribute">attr</attr></p>